GoMMC Guide

 (2) This may be useful, for example, if you want to run an alternative 'menu' program.
 E.g. put it as 'MyMenu' on a disc named '!Boot', put 'CHAIN "MyMenu"' in the disc's !Boot file, issue '*OPT 4 3', and go : CTRL-BREAK (the '!Boot' disc is now selected), SHIFT-BREAK ('MyMenu' now runs), and, when you've selected a disc, CTRL-SHIFT-BREAK (the selected disc now boots).

-Press SHIFT during powerup or BREAK to suppress the boot activity (e.g. in case your !Boot malfunctions).
+Press SHIFT during power up or BREAK to suppress the boot activity (e.g. in case your !Boot malfunctions).

 SLOW